akashn-1412/INDIAN_CRIME_REPORT/README.md

 **🚔 Crime Data Generation and Power BI Dashboard Project 🚔**<br>
 -
+**Overview**<br>
-This project generates synthetic crime data for India and provides instructions for creating a Power BI dashboard using the generated data.
+This project aims to generate synthetic crime data for India and provides a detailed guide for creating a Power BI dashboard using the generated data.
+By leveraging Python and Power BI, this project facilitates comprehensive data generation, analysis, and visualization, offering valuable insights into crime patterns and statistics.

+Features
+-
+**🛠 Data Generation:**
+Generate synthetic crime data using the generate_crime_data.py script or the Jupyter notebook crime_data_generation.ipynb.<br>
+**📊 Data Analysis:**
+Analyze the generated data with the crime_data_generation.ipynb notebook.<br>
+**📈 Data Visualization:**
+Visualize insights using Power BI with the crime_data_india.csv file.<br>

 **📁 Project Structure**
+-
 ```crime-data-project/
 │
 ├── data/